inventaire/inventaire-wiki/inventaire-wiki---How-to.md

 As a convention, when editing, language sections should be ordered following the alphabetical order of their two letters code: DA, DE, EN, ES, FR, IT, JA, NO, PL, PT, SV...

+You are welcome to use the [[Sandbox]] page to test how this all works.

 <!-- LANG:FR, title="Aide Wiki" -->

 ## Balises de language